microshare/microshare.github.io/docs/2/technical/microshare-platform-advanced/bundler-configuration.md

 ```

 The above configuration is an example config for a custom location and alert type.
-The custom location is Metro Station Platform 2 and the custom alert types are "clean", "track", "lights".
+The custom location is Railway Station Platform 2 and the custom alert types are "clean", "track", "lights".

+For custom alerts, you might have created respective custom rectypes so you will have to update the custom rectype in the robot settings as highlighted below.
+{% include image.html url="/assets/img/bundlerConf/image1.png" description="thumbnail-1" %}
+(replace the highlighted part with your custom rectype)